-- situation, e.g. potential management actions, changes in the external environment, etc. 17 - 45.
+- 50. The institution is expected to use its own processes and methodologies to identify, quantify, and set aside internal capital against the expected losses (as far as these are not considered in the determination of internal capital) and unexpected losses that it might be subject to, taking into account the principle of proportionality.
+The institution is expected to perform a point-in-time risk quantification of the current situation as at the reference date.
+This is expected to be complemented by a medium-term assessment of the impact of material future developments that are not incorporated in the assessment of the current situation, e.g. potential management actions, changes in the risk profile or in the external environment29. - 51.
 The institution is expected to use the outcomes and metrics of the economic capital adequacy assessment in its strategic and operational management and when reviewing its risk appetite and business strategies.
-In addition to prudent internal capital definition and risk quantification, the institution is expected to present an economic capital adequacy concept that enables it to remain economically viable and follow its strategy.
-This includes management processes to identify in a timely manner the need for action to overcome emerging internal capital deficiencies and to take effective measures (e.g. capital increase, risk reduction). - 46.
+In addition to prudent internal capital definition30 and risk quantification, the institution is expected to present an economic capital adequacy concept that enables it to remain economically viable and follow its strategy.
+This includes management processes to identify in a timely manner the need for action to overcome emerging internal capital deficiencies and to take effective measures (e.g. capital increase, risk reduction). - 52.
 The economic capital adequacy of the institution requires active monitoring and management.
 For this reason, the institution is expected to prepare and plan procedures and management actions to be taken to address situations that would lead to insufficient capitalisation.